-The BRC oversees the risk function's implementation of the framework, in particular, the annual Commercial Insurer's Solvency Self-Assessment ("CISSA"), and is responsible for monitoring risk exposures in relation to RGBM's risk appetite.
-It is also responsible for reviewing the adequacy and effectiveness of risk management information ("Risk MI"), any exceptions reported therein, and the adequacy and effectiveness of actions proposed by management to address them.
+The BRC oversees the risk function's implementation of the framework, in particular, the annual Commercial Insurer's Solvency Self-Assessment (CISSA), and is responsible for monitoring risk exposures in relation to RGBM's risk appetite.
+It is also responsible for reviewing the adequacy and effectiveness of risk management information (Risk MI), any exceptions reported therein, and the adequacy and effectiveness of actions proposed by management to address them.

-As at 31 December 2023 the Company's BRC consists of a mix of Executives, all INEDs and two non-independent NEDs.
+As at 31 December 2024 the Company's BRC consists of a mix of Executives, four INEDs and two nonindependent NEDs.
 The Chairperson of the BRC is an INED.
 The BRC meets at least four times a year with the mandate to convene additional meetings as circumstances require.